“A theatre, a literature, an artistic expression that does not speak for its own time has no relevance.”

 Alberto Triola took the helm as artistic director of the festival in 2010, and refocused attention on the bel canto repertoire in Baroque opera, while also planning to extend the festival’s horizons to include twentieth century and contemporary works.
 The choice of titles in the two-year period 2010-11 is telling: : Gianni di Parigi by Donizetti and Aureliano in Palmira by Rossini, Rodelinda, Regina de’Longobardi by Handel and Il Novello Giasone by Cavalli and Stradella, Napoli Milionaria! by Rota and de Filippo, Der Ring des Polykrates (Korngold) – Das Geheime Königreich (Krenek), Orfeo by Luigi Rossi and Daniela Terranova, Nur by Marco Taralli, Zaira by Bellini, Artaserse by Hasse, Crispino e la Comare by the Ricci brothers, Maria di Venosa by Francesco d’Avalos and Giovann ad’arco by Verdi.

 The festival’s productions stand out for the authenticity of their librettos (often unabridged) and their respect for voice types, in keeping with the scores and the original performances.
 The festival has contributed to the establishment of artists who would go on to write the history books, such as Mariella Devia, Martine Dupuy, Paolo Coni, Daniela Dessì, Patrizia Ciofi, Fabio Luisi and Renato Palumbo, to name but a few.
 Since 1975, more than one hundred operas have been presented in the Festival della Valle d’Itria.
-Among other achievements, it should be remembered that over the years the festival has been awarded the sought-after Premio Abbiati seven times by the national association of Italian music critics; it is also a member of numerous major associations including the EFFE [Europe for Festivals – Festivals for Europe], the CIDIM [Comitato Nazionale Italiano Musica] and Italiafestival, of which it is a founding member.
+Among other achievements, it should be remembered that over the years the festival has been awarded the sought-after Premio Abbiati nine times by the national association of Italian music critics; it is also a member of numerous major associations including the EFFE [Europe for Festivals – Festivals for Europe], the CIDIM [Comitato Nazionale Italiano Musica] and Italiafestival, of which it is a founding member.

 “Actors are able to play any character precisely because they themselves are completely deprived of it.”